LGirrbach/simple-chinese-sentences/README.md

 ```

 ## Conclusion
 This blog demonstrates the power of AI in language learning.
-By employing a combination of NLP tools, sentence embedding models, and LLMs like Qwen/QwQ-32B-Preview, we are able to automate many aspects of the deck creation process, from sentence selection and deduplication to machine translation and Pinyin generation.
+By employing a combination of NLP tools, sentence embedding models, and LLMs like `Qwen/QwQ-32B-Preview`, we are able to automate many aspects of the deck creation process, from sentence selection and deduplication to machine translation and Pinyin generation.

-This not only significantly reduces the manual effort involved but also ensures a high-quality and personalized learning experience.
-Furthermore, we can easily adapt this method to other languages.
+This significantly reduces the manual effort involved and we can easily adapt this method to other languages.

+## Disclaimer
+This blog was written with the help of Gemini.